Toriki1111/LeetCode/README.md

-This repo is for LettCode only
+This repo is for LeetCode only